steel/karma-sprockets-mincer/README.md

 ]
 ```

+### Helpers

-Optionally configure helpers that the assets might be using.
+You can add helpers that the assets might be using:

 ```coffeescript
 sprocketsHelpers:
   asset_path: (fileName) -> return "assets/#{fileName}"
 ```

+### RubyGems

-You can also add sprockets paths from RubyGems if you are using this in a Ruby/Rails project.
+If you are using this in a Ruby/Rails project, you can add the rubygem paths as well:

 ```coffeescript
 # "gem-name": ["array of", "sprockets paths"]